dwightjack/vue-types/docs/guide/validators.md

   username: string
 }

-// restrict the object to the shape props object<User>()
+// restrict the object to the properties of User object<User>()
 ```